 Whilst they are visiting Bristol, we enjoy learning from our partners, giving them the opportunity to speak at our services and share what God is doing in their work.
 We also encourage and support church members to travel and visit our partners where they work, which is a great way to build relationships, gain insight into the challenges of cross-cultural outreach and be encouraged by how God is transforming lives through it.

 We currently have partners working overseas in South Africa, Kenya, Tanzania, and Rwanda.
 In the UK we have partners working in Reading, Kent and Balham, London.
-Scroll down for more details of our partners and their latest updates.
+Scroll down for more details of our partners.
+If you would like to know more, or to receive up to date news and prayer requests, please email email@example.com.

 Charles worshipped at Redland during his training at Trinity College Bristol.
 He is now one of our mission partners and principal of a small vocational and theological college in central Tanzania.